jsumners/abstract-cache-mongo/Readme.md

 The client factory accepts the an object with the following properties:

 + `client`: An already connected instance of `mongodb`.
++ `dbName`: The name of the database to use.
+Default: 'abstractCacheMongo'.
 + `segment`: A string denoting the collection to use for storage.
 The default is `abstractCacheMongo`.
 + `mongodb`: